AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 In this case, ==the missing values do not affect the model==, and so it is not necessary to discard an instance with missing values (i.e., for decision trees, we cannot deal with missing values.
 In Naive-Bayes, if the value is missing (so, not 0!) we simply disregard the attribute).

-Normally, we simpy discard that attratibute with the missing values (in both train and test instances), as if it was not present.
+Normally, we simply discard that attribute with the missing values (in both train and test instances), as if it was not present.
 The descriptive statistics are based on Known, non-null values.
 - In test instances, it results in the likelihood will be higher for all the classes, but this is compensated by the normalization.

 #### Numeric values
-With descrete values, frequencies are easy to count, and it is not so easy with real values.
+With discrete values, frequencies are easy to count, and it is not so easy with real values.
 Since the method is probabilistic, we assume a _Gaussian distribution of the values_.
 From our data, we can easily compute the mean ($\micro$) and the variance ($\sigma$) inside each class.
 ![[gaussian_distribution.png]]